The64thGamer/cheeseepedia/content/wiki/Florence, KY (7635 Mall Rd).md

 |April 2022
 |Still In Use
 |}
-##History ##
+<h2>History </h2>
 The Florence, KY location was opened on April 19, 1982 by The Bernstein Restaurant Group. '...play some 60 video games at the resturant.
 There also will be a ski-ball lane to play and hydraulic rides, such as a carousel and a helocopter, for children to ride.'
 'The dining room will feature a puppet show.
 The puppets are electronic and are activated by computer tape.
-'The shows last about seven or eight minutes,' said Bernstein'. <ref>https://www.newspapers.com/article/the-cincinnati-post/99572685/</ref> Despite a May 1982 article stating 'computer-controlled robots with names such as Dolli Dimples and the Beagles entertain youngsters.' <ref>https://www.newspapers.com/article/the-courier-journal/38825040/</ref> There is no photographic proof they existed and this is the only article referencing them.
+'The shows last about seven or eight minutes,' said Bernstein'. <ref>https:<i>www.newspapers.com/article/the-cincinnati-post/99572685/</ref> Despite a May 1982 article stating 'computer-controlled robots with names such as Dolli Dimples and the Beagles entertain youngsters.' <ref>https:</i>www.newspapers.com/article/the-courier-journal/38825040/</ref> There is no photographic proof they existed and this is the only article referencing them.

 In July 1984 while the parent company Pizza Time Theatre was declaring bankruptcy Jim Berenstain stated 'Chuck E. Cheese is not dead.
 We're in business and planning to stay,'. <ref>https://www.newspapers.com/article/the-cincinnati-enquirer/38804479/</ref>